FilipSzutkowski/react-todolist/README.md

 <b>Notes: </b>

 Initially made with class components without using hooks, then refactored to use hooks with arrow function based components instead.

+Got a really good hang of destructuring because of this project.